Get Up To 35% OFF & Free Delivery

 We have put together a short guide detailing the best cleaning methods to remove urine from wooden floor, eradicate lingering odors, and help keep your floors in mint condition:

-Believe it or not, hardwood floors can absorb urine and other liquids even if they are sealed, meaning unpleasant odors can get trapped and be harder to remove - the quicker you catch the pee, the better!
+Believe it or not, hardwood floors can absorb urine and other liquids even if they are sealed, meaning unpleasant odors can get trapped and be harder to remove.
+The quicker you catch the pee, the better!

 You may be lucky and manage to soak up all the pee while it is still fresh, however, if you do notice that the floor has absorbed some of the urine and has left a stain, there are effective ways to clean this so that both the stain and pee odor is removed.

-Before using hydrogen peroxide, it is always advised to spot-test the product on your hardwood floor to check that it doesn’t damage the floor - the chemical can be quite harsh so it is always best to check first before you commit to a full clean.
+Before using hydrogen peroxide, it is always advised to spot-test the product on your hardwood floor to check that it doesn’t damage the floor.
+The chemical can be quite harsh, so it is always best to check first before you commit to a full clean.

 It is important to keep your dog away from the affected area while the baking soda does its work, as this product is very poisonous to dogs and should not be ingested under any circumstances.
 You may want to consider keeping your dog in a gated area or a separate room while there is a risk that they could access and eat the baking soda.